-A soft and fluffy sweet dough with tunnels of cinnamon sugar swirled throughout and baked to perfection 😍 the glaze can be a simple vanilla glaze or you can go the more decadent route and use a creamy cream cheese glaze!
-Just don’t be like me and wait till the bread cools even a little bit so that the glaze doesn’t melt like mine did 🤭🤦🏻♀️
+A soft and fluffy sweet dough with tunnels of cinnamon sugar swirled throughout and baked to perfection.
+The glaze can be a simple vanilla glaze or you can go the more decadent route and use a creamy cream cheese glaze!

-Making this is super easy; just make a simple cinnamon roll dough and instead of rolling into rolls we’re going to twist and shape the logs into a braid.
-I think the best way to explain this is for you guys to watch this video which is what inspired me to make this bread.
+Making this is super easy.
+It is just a simple cinnamon roll dough and instead of rolling into rolls we’re going to twist and shape the logs into a braid.
+I was inspired to make this bread after watching Jenny make it on her channel.
+The best way to explain this is for you to watch this video.
+You can see step by step how she creates the cinnamon tunnel braid loaf.

 I honestly can’t explain how delicious and heart warming this sweet roll bread is!
-We literally inhaled the entire thing and this was after all of the ohhhhs and ahhhs of how awesome it looked!
+We literally inhaled the entire thing!

 It truly is such a pretty bake, perfect for breakfast or a late brunch or just a cool fall afternoon.
 I loved making this and I hope you guys enjoy it too!

-Tag me @dutchbakerblog with all of your Dutch Baker bakes! 🧡Print Recipe
+Tag me @dutchbakerblog with all of your Dutch Baker bakes! 🧡

 Cinnamon Tunnel Braid Loaf